by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Automatic generation of input files (EA-vc + Lammps version)
 - The Lammps results are not reflected in "element_data_lammps.txt" (we plan to fix this in the future if we have time).
 Therefore, the element_structure file will be created, so please run the calculation and correct the end_point (the element_structure may not have been created correctly, so please check).
 - The Lammps EAM potential code has been rewritten to fully match the Zhou 2004 data published by NIST, and parameters for previously reported elements have been added.
 It is theoretically more expressive than Lennard-Jones (LJ), so it may be worth considering using it.
 However, not all elements are included.
+- “The lammps_1nn-meam_auto_EA-vc workflow is experimental and should be regarded as a preliminary approach.
+Achieving even qualitative agreement would be considered a success.
+If such agreement is observed, it may justify exploring molecular dynamics simulations using the same potential file.”

 ## Automatic generation of input files (EA-vc + MACE version)
 - The MACE results are not reflected in "element_data_mace.txt" (I plan to fix this in the future if I have time).
 Therefore, the element_structure file will be created, so please run the calculation and correct the end_point (it's possible that the element_structure was not created correctly, so please check).
 As with CHGNet, I think it's fine to match it to the VASP results.
 It's also a good idea to organize it with Material Projects data.